RocketChat/EmbeddedChat/packages/docs/docs/Usage/theming.md

-# Embedded Chat: A Staple in Excellent Customer Service
+---
+title: Theming Guide
+---
+# Theming

 An easy-to-use, full-stack component (React.js + backend behaviors) for embedding Rocket.Chat into your web app.

 ![ec-demo-image](https://github.com/RocketChat/EmbeddedChat/assets/78961432/b85c7b8a-65e2-4a90-a843-f4072c942ac0)

-## Theming Guide

 EmbeddedChat supports various styling, customization options, and different variants.
 This guide will explore these aspects in depth.